SHOP + DINE

 The clay that gives barro negro its color is found in San Bartolo Coyotepec, just south of Oaxaca.
 About 600 families in the area are dedicated to the craft.
 The Museo Estatal de Arte Popular de Oaxaca (State Museum of Popular Art) was opened there in 2005, dedicating one of its three halls to barro negro, with pieces from the Monte Alban era to the present day.
 In 2009, San Bartolo Coyotepec held its first Feria Artesanal de Barro Negro (Crafts Fair of Barro Negro) with the participation of over 150 artisans.

-Come shop the Barro Negro Collection in the No Mas!
+Come see the works of 500+ artisans of Mexico in the No Mas!
 Artisan Market, just across the patio from No Mas!
 Cantina.

 HAND PAINTED CERAMIC ART